CID SDK

 Reverse Resolution

-Copy // core mainnet domain example, getName
+// core mainnet domain example, getName

 const CID = require('@ciddomains/cidjs').default